-All students between the ages of six (6) and eighteen (18) must be in attendance full-time according to Wisconsin State Law (statute 118.15(1)[a]).
-The law includes private school in the demand to facilitate compliance with the state's computary attendance lows.
-(Wis.
-Stat.
-8.11.500(12)(ii)) When children are startly or obsent they miss out on valuable learning and social experiences that often cannot be replaced by completing extra assignments.
+Class time is very important to each student's academic success in school.
+To give students the best opportunity to reach their potential both academically and socially, they must attend school regularly.
+All students between the ages of six (6) and eighteen (18) must be in attendance full-kime according to Wisconia State Law (statute 118.15(1)(10)).
+The law includes private school in the demand to facilitate compliance with the state's compulsory attendance law. ($K{\rm M}$, State 5.115,00(13)(b)) When hildren are tardy or absent, they miss out on valuable learning and social experiences that offen connect be replaced by completing extra assignments.
 All students are expected to attend school regularly and be on time.
-School hours are from 8:00 AM until 3:15 PM for preschool through 3rd grade students and 8:00 AM until 3:25 PM for students in grades 4 - 8.
+The school doors open at 7:40 AM.
+School hours are firm 8:00 AM until 3:15 PM for preschool through 2-47 grade students, 8:00 AM until 3:15 PM for students in grades 4 - 8.

 LOVE GOD.
 LOVE EACH OTHER.
 SERVE THE WORLD.
-Westside-Christian.org | 6815 Schneider Road, Middleton, WI 53562 | (608) 831-8540
+Westside-Christian.org 6815 Schneider Road, Middleton, WI 53562 | (608) 831-8540